watkinspd/basic-nodejs-acapy-demo/README.md

 - Grab your wallet on your smartphone and scan the QR code that shows up in TERM1
 - Watch your wallet for a proof request
 - Watch the magic in TERM1 to see if your proof name and province code is received

+## Alternative

+- A Dockerfile is included that can run the app.js component in docker
+- The minor potential benefit of this is that it will avoid the need to install nodejs and npm on your local machine
+- To use this edit app.js and set the acapy_hostname to host.docker.internal, then build the docker image

+      docker build . -t <yourdockername>/acapynode
+      docker run -p 9090:9090 -d <yourdockername>/acapynode

+- Once app.js is running in a docker container go to the logs view to see the console.log output which is where the QR code and the results of the proof request will be shown